riddyrayes/inculcation/pages/driven_by_infinite_enthusiasm.md

 	- ## Rigorous Constructions
 	  id:: 24df46a2-7dbd-4e68-9d3b-6fcb4d02c62f
 	  > Now that you see how deep things are, go back and focus on the details
-		- construct spaces and do algebra and analysis id:: 977695ee-4120-4536-b875-6fb25c4772e7
+		- Philosophy I: construct spaces and do algebra and analysis background-color:: blue id:: 977695ee-4120-4536-b875-6fb25c4772e7
 			- the idea is to *create* meaning, objects out of nothing..., even in familiar spaces and then going to familiar ones! background-color:: yellow
 		- ### Inside "dim $=1$" spaces
 			- Tao Analysis vol I, II
 			- Apostol Mathematical Analysis